 Better Career Prospects

-Although a master’s degree is not a prerequisite for many marketing jobs, earning an MBA can certainly be a wise move, demonstrating to employers that the individual has the determination to complete a graduate degree and the advanced skills and knowledge that such a degree provides.
+Although a master’s degree is not a prerequisite for many marketing jobs, earning an MBA can be a wise move and a boon for career advancement.
+Earning an MBA demonstrates to employers that job applicants have the determination, skills and knowledge such a degree can provide.

 Learn more about the Texas A&M-Corpus Christi online MBA program.